5l1v3r1/FIREALARM2/README.md

 # S.H.D.S.

-Includes a comprehensive user manual for the Smoke and Heat Detection System (S.H.D.S) from initial system boot to diagnostic testing.
+The S.H.D.S. program files and user manual have been specifically designed and written for LabVIEW software version 2013.
 ![Screenshot](SHDS.PNG)